Back to articles

 Poisoned Intelligence

-In practice, agents can't distinguish real from fake at scale.
-The Mantis framework (George Mason University, arXiv:2410.20911) proved this directly: when exposed to active deception (like infinite recursive FTP directories), over 95% of LLM-driven attacks were neutralized.
-Researcher Dario Pasquini noted: "It was very, very easy for us to steer the LLM to do what we wanted."
+Agents can't distinguish real from fake at scale.
+Researchers at George Mason University tested this with Mantis (arXiv:2410.20911), feeding LLM-driven agents into active deception environments.
+Over 95% were neutralized.
+As Dario Pasquini put it: "It was very, very easy for us to steer the LLM to do what we wanted."

-The slowdown is only half the story.
 The attacker's scan output, if it ever completes, is polluted with tens of thousands of fabricated service entries.
 Because the deception profiles are polymorphic, the agent can't deduplicate or filter them.
-Try asking GPT-4o to find five real database servers in a list of 12,000 fabricated service entries.
+Try asking GPT-4o to find five real database servers in a list of thousands of fabricated entries.
 It can't.

 While the defender collects all of this for the price of running a sensor, the attacker's costs compound at every stage: